 The true confirmation of hip dysplasia comes with radiography.
 The dog must be radiographed on their back with both legs positioned straight down.
 This posture is painful to a dog with dysplasia so to get maximum cooperation from and comfort for the patient, sedation is needed.
 The seating of the femoral heads in the acetabular sockets is examined and assessed for arthritis.

-Above are two radiographs: normal hips on the right and dysplastic hips on the left (and severely dysplastic hips to the immediate right).
+Above are two radiographs: normal hips in Image 1 and dysplastic hips in Image 2 (and severely dysplastic hips in Image 3).
 It is easy to see how the femoral heads are not well seated in their sockets in the dysplastic hips.
 This puppy in the above left has a subluxation, which means the hips are nearly out of the socket completely.
 Over time, the femoral heads will flatten and the sockets will become even more shallow.
 Bone spurs will develop around the joint capsule as the body attempts to stabilize the abnormal joint.

 What is OFA Registration?